The centuries

 49 €

-• He proves for the first time that there is a royal heritage of the messiah in the west, and documents the systematic and continuing suppression of records tracing the descent of the sacred lineage by regimes down the centuriesit casts penetrating new light on the bible story and onto the enigmatic figures of joseph of arimathea and mary magdalene, and on the real truth behind the arthurian legends and the holy grailsee oxfam website for delivery information read moreoxfam shop evesham did jesus marry and have children? if so, what happened to his family? are there descendants of his still alive today? at last the truth can be told, this extraordinary and controversial book, packed with intrigue, begins where others have endedthere is also a fascinating history of the knights templars of jerusalemthis unique book gives a detailed genealogical account of the authentic line of succession of the royal blood from the sons of jesus and his brother james down to the present daylaurence gardener has been granted privileged access to european sovereign and noble archives, along with special insight into chivalric and church repositories
+• He proves for the first time that there is a royal heritage of the messiah in the west, and documents the systematic and continuing suppression of records tracing the descent of the sacred lineage by regimes down the centuriesit casts penetrating new light on the bible story and onto the enigmatic figures of joseph of arimathea and mary magdalene, and on the real truth behind the arthurian legends and the holy grailthis unique book gives a detailed genealogical account of the authentic line of succession of the royal blood from the sons of jesus and his brother james down to the present daythere is also a fascinating history of the knights templars of jerusalemoxfam shop evesham did jesus marry and have children? if so, what happened to his family? are there descendants of his still alive today? at last the truth can be told, this extraordinary and controversial book, packed with intrigue, begins where others have endedsee oxfam website for delivery information read morelaurence gardener has been granted privileged access to european sovereign and noble archives, along with special insight into chivalric and church repositories

 9 €

-• The centre of bologna is one of the best conserved in europe, and it is full of beautiful palaces and churches packed with artworks that bear witness to the cultural importance of the city over the centuriesif you have a short time for your holidays then the best travel guide to bologna is the best for youitalians love to define bologna as a scholarly, fat and red citymore info visit: https://wwwuk/destinationguides/europe/italy/bologna
+• The centre of bologna is one of the best conserved in europe, and it is full of beautiful palaces and churches packed with artworks that bear witness to the cultural importance of the city over the centuriesmore info visit: https://wwwif you have a short time for your holidays then the best travel guide to bologna is the best for youuk/destinationguides/europe/italy/bolognaitalians love to define bologna as a scholarly, fat and red city

-• An academic text looking at the contribution persia has made to the development of society over the centuriesit should be noted however the dust jacket is worn (but it has acquired a plastic cover to protect it) the book is in good condition the main body of the book has 421 pages see oxfam website for delivery information read more
+• An academic text looking at the contribution persia has made to the development of society over the centuries the main body of the book has 421 pagesit should be noted however the dust jacket is worn (but it has acquired a plastic cover to protect it) see oxfam website for delivery information read more the book is in good condition

 (England)